 11.5.3 Calculating the lump sum amount

-The amount of any lump sum is calculated in accordance with the formula contained in the relevant legislation. ‘n’ is the number of years (including fractions) between the date the delegate was advised of the person’s decision and the date on which the person turns 65 (SRCA) or age pension age (MRCA) or, if over 63, the date at which the person is no longer entitled to receive incapacity payments, the weekly amount is the weekly compensation payable.
+The calculation of the redemption amount payable is not made by multiplying the number of weeks left until pension age by the weekly amount of the incapacity payment.
+The amount of any lump sum is calculated in accordance with the formula contained in the relevant legislation. ‘n’ is the number of years (including fractions) between the date the delegate was advised of the person’s decision and the date on which the person turns reaches age pension age, or, if over 63, the date at which the person is no longer entitled to receive incapacity payments, the weekly amount is the weekly compensation payable.
 The Specified number is a number specified by the MRCC (0.03).

 11.5.4 Resumption of payments after a lump sum has been paid

-SRCA – Section 31 of the SRCA allows for the resumption of weekly incapacity benefits, where at any time after a lump sum redemption is paid under Section 30, the injury results in the employee's becoming incapacitated for work to the extent that the employee is not able to engage in suitable employment, and the incapacity is likely to continue indefinitely i.e. is permanent.
+DRCA – Section 31 allows for the resumption of weekly incapacity benefits, where at any time after a lump sum redemption is paid under Section 30, the injury results in the employee's becoming incapacitated for work to the extent that the employee is not able to engage in suitable employment, and the incapacity is likely to continue indefinitely i.e. is permanent.